MaraRinn/StarfieldOutpostCompendium/Industry From Scratch.md

 New Game, New You?
 Here's how to bootstrap your industry.
 Start off with a handful of Tungsten, building out basic resources and low tier manufactured goods:

 - Bessel III-b for Al/Fe/Ni/Co
-- Androphon for europium and helium-3
+- Androphon for beryllium, europium and helium-3
 - Procyon III for copper
 - Alpha Tirna VIII-c titanium and tungsten
 - Zeta Ophiuchi for silver